lucasvanlierop/website/source/_posts/read-only-containers.md

     - security
 ---

-Target audience: developers who (are planning to) run containers in production.
+__Target audience:__ developers who (are planning to) run containers in production.

-TL;DR Run your containers with an immutable file system, its more secure and predictable!
+TL;DR Deploy your containers with an immutable file system, its more secure and predictable!

 ---

 <span class="header-image">![Just a random picture of a locked door](/images/blog/software/locked-door.jpg)</span>
-## What are the advantages of a container with an immutable file system?

-Because of predictability!
-When any kind of change is applied to a running system there's always a chance that besides fixing a bug or adding a feature something else unexpectedly breaks.

-But let's look ad some disadvantages of various deployment strategies first:

-Over the years development and deployment strategies of (web) applications have evolved a lot.
-Each evolution made the process a bit more more predictable and secure but still had some disadvantages.

-In the old days developers used to edit files directly on servers or synced them from a development machine using SFTP, Rsync etc.
-There was no real separation between development and deployment at all.
-There were no guarantees on:
+## Deploying should be boring a.k.a. predictable, what does that look like?

+For me boring means it's predictable, which means the deployment process provides some guarantees, such as:

-- <i class="fa fa-times" style="color: red"></i> which code was deployed
+- <i class="fa fa-check-square" style="color: green"></i> it's obvious which code has been deployed *(e.g. can be related to a commit in version control)*
-- <i class="fa fa-times" style="color: red"></i> deployed code has been verified to work as expected
+- <i class="fa fa-check-square" style="color: green"></i> deployed code behaves as expected *(asserted by tests)*
-- <i class="fa fa-times" style="color: red"></i> deployed code is fully compatible with the stack it runs on.
+- <i class="fa fa-check-square" style="color: green"></i> deployed code is fully compatible with the stack it runs on *(asserted by tests)*.
-- <i class="fa fa-times" style="color: red"></i> deployed code is has not been tampered with

-After a while version control systems were used and code was deployed by checking out the latest version on a server.
-This at least provided guarantees on:

-- <i class="fa fa-check-square" style="color: green"></i> which code was deployed

-Then fully automatic pipelines that could build and test applications before deploying them became more common.
-This provides guarantees on:

-- <i class="fa fa-check-square" style="color: green"></i> which code was deployed
-- <i class="fa fa-check-square" style="color: green"></i> deployed code has been verified to work as expected
+- <i class="fa fa-check-square" style="color: green"></i> all of the above do not change once deployed

-Now with the arrival of container technologies it's possible to go one step further and package the application, its runtime and all of its dependencies into one deployable artifact a.k.a. a container image.
-This allows testing the entire stack in a build pipeline and gives us many guarantees (but not all)
+For now I'd like to focus on the last item, I'll probably write an article on setting up an automated build and test pipeline later.

+## How predictable are deployment processes nowadays?

+Deployment practices have come along way since 'the old days' where developers used to edit (hack) files directly on servers without any form of testing.

+In today's container era all of above guarantees can be provided by CI pipelines that build, test and deploy code + infrastructure automatically from version control.
+This does not mean they ARE always provided, in fact many deployment processes guarantee:

-- <i class="fa fa-check-square" style="color: green"></i> which code was deployed
+- <i class="fa fa-check-square" style="color: green"></i> it's obvious which code has been deployed
-- <i class="fa fa-check-square" style="color: green"></i> deployed code has been verified to work as expected
+- <i class="fa fa-check-square" style="color: green"></i> deployed code behaves as expected
 - <i class="fa fa-check-square" style="color: green"></i> deployed code is fully compatible with the stack it runs on.

-While this is great there's still one issue.
-What if something in the container changes after it has been deployed?
-Changes to a running container can happen either by accident or as part of a hacking attempt.
-Whatever the cause if something is changed, the guarantees we had earlier are lost.
+But still don't guarantee:

+- <i class="fa fa-times" style="color: red"></i> all of the above do not change once deployed

+## How to make a deployment even more predictable with immutable containers

+Let's take a look a some reasons that can cause changes in code or configuration after a deployment.

+- Hacking attempts that change the application or even download scripts
+- Bugs in the application that write files to an incorrect path
+- Frameworks that generate code for caching purposes (common practice with non compiled languages)
+- Automatic updates

+Even if some of these changes are desired, they are not tested and therefore unpredictable.
+Any guarantees provided by the build/test/deployment process can no longer be trusted.
+If possible these should be part of the build process rather than happen after deployment.
+Especially updates since they would be gone when a new version is deployed anyway.

-The good news is that this can be prevented fairly easy by just starting the container with an immutable (read only) file system.
+The good news is that changes can be prevented fairly easy by just starting the container with an immutable (read only) file system.
-In practice this means your application, its configuration and basically everything else that's in the container can NOT be changed.
+In practice this means an application, its configuration and basically everything else that's in the container can NOT be changed.

-- <i class="fa fa-check-square" style="color: green"></i> which code was deployed
-- <i class="fa fa-check-square" style="color: green"></i> deployed code has been verified to work as expected
-- <i class="fa fa-check-square" style="color: green"></i> deployed code is fully compatible with the stack it runs on.
-- <i class="fa fa-check-square" style="color: green"></i> deployed code has not been tampered with

-Since many containerized projects do not make use of immutable containers yet I'd like to share some examples on how this can be configured in some of the common orchestration tools.
+Let's see some examples on how to configure this in Docker & Kubernetes.

 ## Example #1 Configuring immutable containers in Docker Compose (version 3) and Docker Swarm